The O’Connell Center does not currently have any open positions. Please check back later for more updates.

-- You must work during Homecoming Weekend.
-From the parade to Gator Growl to the Football Game, there is a lot that takes place during this weekend.
+- You must work a homecoming-related shift during Homecoming Week.
+From the parade to Gator Growl to the Football Game, there is a lot that takes place during this week.

 - You must work one Fall Commencement and two Spring Commencement shifts.
 There are many ceremonies and we need all of our staff in order to meet the requirements of these high-profile events.